-III.
+IV.
 Student Grouping Strategies

-Candidates are asked to identify student grouping strategies used within their lesson(s).
-While it is sometimes appropriate for direct instruction as part of a lesson, candidates should be encouraged to move toward a student- or learner-centered lesson that requires purposeful student interaction and engagement with their classmates.
-Cooperative, collaborative, or small group learning supports social-emotional development skills in addition to higher-order thinking skills.
+Candidates are asked to identify student grouping strategies used within their lesson(s) for students with mild to moderate support needs and extensive support needs.
+Student grouping strategies should always consider the ability to support the movement, mobility, and sensory and/or specialized health care needs of all students, which may also include incorporating instructional and assistive technology.
+While it is sometimes appropriate for part of a lesson to have the candidate and/or instructional support personnel talk while students sit individually, moving toward a student- or learner-centered lesson requires purposeful student interaction and engagement with their classmates.
+Cooperative or small group learning, including inclusive grouping in a co-teaching model, supports social-emotional development skills in addition to age and/or developmentally appropriate higher-order thinking skills.
 For true benefits to occur with pairs or small groups, students must be taught specific discourse allowing for all to participate in the learning process.
 Intentional grouping allows students to take advantage of peer assets and diverse perspectives.
-Flexible grouping accounts for learner variability and changes throughout the lesson in response to learning goals and activities, student responses and engagement, and in-the-moment support needs.
-Authentic partner or group work is dependent upon students sharing resources and information; there must be a desired learning outcome for students to successfully interact in this manner.
+Flexible grouping accounts for leaner variability and changes throughout the lesson in response to learning goals and activities, student responses and engagement, and in-the-moment support needs.
+Authentic partner or group work is dependent on students sharing resources and information; there must be a desired learning outcome for students to successfully interact in this manner.
+The size and time allotted to student-group activities should be driven by data, learning objectives, and IEP goals (if applicable).
 Elizabeth Cohen and colleagues at Stanford University developed Complex Instruction to achieve equity in the classroom.
-The goal of Complex Instruction is to facilitate academic success for all students through groupwork activities.
+The goal of Complex Instruction is to facilitate academic success for all students through group work activities.